ucldc/ucldc-docs/docs/dams/complex-objects.md

 - Another content file for a component: <a href="{{ site.url }}{{ site.baseurl }}/images/Original_anr2_UCOP-44.jpg" download>Original_anr2_UCOP-44.jpg</a>
 - Another content file for a component: <a href="{{ site.url }}{{ site.baseurl }}/images/Original_anr2_UCOP-45.jpg" download>Original_anr2_UCOP-45.jpg</a>

-1. From within your Banana Slug project folder, create a new Picture object.
+1. From within your sample project folder, create a new Picture object.
+(See [Organizing Objects with Project Folders]({{ site.url }}{{ site.baseurl }}/docs/dams/organization/) to create a sample project folder, if you haven't already.)
 2. On the create object form, fill out the following metadata, upload the content file Original_complex-flat.jpg, and press the 'Create' button as described in the [create objects section]({{ site.url }}{{ site.baseurl }}/docs/dams/create-objects/).

 <table>